Australia to ask EU to send 1 million coronavirus vaccines for Papua New Guinea

 Aid agencies echoed the desperate need for vaccines in the impoverished country of almost nine million people.

-“PNG needs a fighting chance to beat this, and frontline doctors and nurses could be the difference between keeping this under control or utter catastrophe for PNG’s health system,” said Marc Purcell, CEO of The Australian Council for International Development - an industry body representing Australian aid agencies.
+“PNG needs a fighting chance to beat this, and frontline doctors and nurses could be the difference between keeping this under control or utter catastrophe for PNG’s health system,” said Marc Purcell, chief executive of The Australian Council for International Development - an industry body representing Australian aid agencies.

 Our Standards: The Thomson Reuters Trust Principles.